feifang1/feifang/_publications/2009-10-01-paper-title-number-1.md

 ---
-title: "Working paper: A Uniform Regret Bound for the Quantile Regression Tree Process in Online Learning"
+title: "Working paper: A Uniform Regret Bound for the Quantile Regression Tree Process in Online Learning, with Alexandre Belloni"
 collection:
 date: 2020-08-01
 paperurl: